Accelerated, focused therapy to help you feel better — faster.

 Re-grounding yourself at the end of each short 45-min session

-For many people, intensives offer faster progress, deeper healing, and more focus—especially when weekly therapy isn’t possible or hasn’t provided the results you hoped for.
+For many people, Intensives offer faster progress, deeper healing, and more focus—especially when weekly therapy isn’t possible or hasn’t provided the results you hoped for.

 -

 Intensives are extended therapy sessions clustered over a short period of time.
-I offer a 1-day, 2-day or 3-day online format with 3-hour sessions, scheduled within a week or month depending on your needs.
+I offer a 1-day, 2-day or 3-day format with 3-hour sessions, scheduled within a week or month depending on your needs.
 This model provides the momentum and continuity needed for deeper healing.

 Here’s what the process looks like—